SOCIAL SIGNALPLAYBOOK

 Frequently Asked Questions

-What factors contributed to the boom in sports trading cards?
+What factors contributed to the initial boom in sports trading cards during the pandemic?

 Works Cited & Evidence